pkutaj/pkutaj.github.io/_posts/2020-02-12-NODE-the-5-uses.md

 ---
 layout: post
-title: JS > NODE > The 5 typical uses of Node
+title: JavaScript > NODE > The 5 typical uses of Node
 ---

 ## the case